About ENLI

 ENLI Department Culture

 A number of activities, such as readings and lectures by visiting writers and scholars, and social events bring professors and students together informally.
-The department participates in a variety of topical campus events, including the National Day on Writing.
+You can check some of them out on our News and Events page!
+The department also participates in a variety of topical campus events, including the National Day on Writing.

 The Department of English and Linguistics is committed to: